yy-tromb/YY2000Player_GAS_with_GDrive/README.md

-# YY2000Player_on_GDrive
+# YY2000Player_GAS_with_GDrive
-Video/Audio Player on Google Drive
+Video/Audio Player on GAS with Google Drive